reveurmichael/machine_learning/Readme.md

 Team work, IAM etc.

-The Web App will be connected to a Cloud DataBase.
+The Web App will be connected to a Cloud DataBase (DynamoDB).

 One student has access to DB, the other one not, via IAM control.

+Lambda will be used as well.

 S3 should be present in the project as well.
 IAM for S3.